MrMontag/macos-de-keyboard/README.md

 # macos-de-keyboard
-Test project for a macOS Mojave related QPlainTextEdit issue with accented charaters.
+Test project for a macOS Mojave related QPlainTextEdit issue with accented characters.

 # Description